apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 Analog Comparator Controller (ACC)
 ----------------------------------

-Analog Comparator Controller generates an interrupt based on user settngs.
+Analog Comparator Controller generates an interrupt based on user settings.
 It can also generate a compare event which can be used by the PWM driver.

 This peripheral is currently not supported.